nanoframework/nanoFramework.IoT.Device/tips-trick.md

 - Issue: `Console` is not available in .NET nanoFramework.
 It does only appear on the sample side.
 - Resolution: can be replaced by `Debug`.
 And the `Console.Read` and other elements like this from the samples can be replaced by hard coded data or constants.

+## Unsafe

+You may have to compile some of the projects in unsafe mode.
+This is needed if you are using unsafe blocks or unsafe instructions into your project.

+Add `<AllowUnsafeBlocks>true</AllowUnsafeBlocks>` in the nfproj in the property group `PropertyGroup` right after then language version.

+## Adjust the documentation

+When converting, you may move some code, change some properties or functions a bit, that may need adjustment in README and other documentation, don't forget to adjust those!
+This does include as well replacing schema from Raspberry Pi to our lovely MCU.
+Any ESP32 or any STM32 or any supported MCU will be enough.

+## Nuget restore and updates

+It is recommended to update the nugets with a `dotnet restore` before opening the solution.

+You may be stuck sometimes because some references may be corrupted and you won't be able to update or add a new nuget.
+In this case, you can try to downgrade by one version all the nugets and then update them again, this will pull potential missing references.